 Whether you like toast piled high with avocado or toasted bread for sandwiches, a toaster is one of those essentials no good kitchen should be without.
 Stainless steel toasters are both a stylish and sensible choice.
 Not only do they look great and add shine to your countertop, but they also tend to be more durable than models with a plastic outer.

 Stainless steel toasters can either be two-slice or four-slice models.
 Unless you live alone or only one or two people ever eat toast at the same time, it’s best to choose a four-slice option.
-The vast majority of four-slice toasters feature four single slots side by side, but you can find some slimmer yet deeper models with two extra-long slots next to each other, each of which can hold two standard slices (more on that in the "slot size" segment below).
+The vast majority of four-slice toasters feature four single slots side by side, but you can find some slimmer yet deeper models with two extra-long slots next to each other, each of which can hold two standard slices.

 A standard stainless steel toaster slot is designed to hold a regular piece of store-bought sliced bread.
 However, if you want to slice and toast nonstandard bread products, such as bagels, burger buns, artisan loaves, or baguettes, you might find that they either don't fit in your toaster at all or you need to turn them around partway through so that you don't have one untoasted part.
 The answer is to choose a toaster with extra-wide or extra-long slots.
 Extra-wide slots are great for thicker items, such as bagels or buns, which are often too thick for standard toasters.
 Extra-long slots can fit the equivalent of two slices of bread side by side, so they can fit demi-baguettes or slices of homemade boules.

 Four-slice toasters with independent controls allow you to control pairs of slots independently of one another.
 With independent controls you aren't forced to use all four slots at once if you're only making one or two slices of toast.
 They also let you choose different browning settings for each pair of slots, which is great if you're making toast for two people with different toasting preferences.